top of page

 Professional Profile

+Karla graduated from the University of Texas Pan-American in 2009 majoring in Psychology and Criminal Justice.
+Karla developed a strong passion to continue learning on the importance of mental health and decided to complete her graduate studies from Capella University.
 She graduated with a Master’s in Clinical Counseling and completed her practicum hours at a mental health hospital in San Antonio.
-Karla has been living in San Antonio for 5 years and has provided services to the following age groups: aged-school children, adolescents, and adults.
+Karla has been providing services to the following age groups: aged-school children, adolescents, and adults.
 Karla has experience and can provide services for the following: grief, transitions, anxiety, depression, post-traumatic stress, attachment, relationships, and codependency.
-Karla has worked for two non-profit organizations in San Antonio, Texas offering virtual and in-person services to individuals and families.
-Karla has experience with outpatient services during her time at Laurel Ridge Treatment Center.
-Karla’s well-rounded experience has allowed her to make connections and provide services to people from all different types of backgrounds.
+Her well-rounded experience has allowed her to make connections and provide services to people from all different types of backgrounds.

 During her free time, Karla loves rescuing animals and spending time with her husband.
 She has three dog rescues that bring her all the joy and the stress that comes along with them.